georgeberry/network-sampling/README.md

 1. Snowball
 1. RDS

-## Summary

-This gives 3 parmeters, 3 network types, and 4 sampling methods for a total of 45 analyses

-This is too many

-We are going to do the full gamut for the 4 sampling methods on the simulated parameter space.

-What will these plots look like?

 ## Types of plots to make
 1. Accuracy at sampling fraction for simulated graphs, 4 sampling methods, with and without correction for classifier error
 1. Bias for a fixed sampling size (1000 nodes)